 Yes, there is a registration fee of Rs.
-1,000.
+1000.
 The payment is to be made online to confirm your registration.
-You will receive a Team ID once the registration is confirmed.
+You will receive a Creator ID once the registration is confirmed.

-Creative team at Terribly Tiny Tales will judge your scripts and the winning script synopsis will be read out at the festival.
+Jury of this challenge, which consists of eminent writers and screenwriters will judge your scripts.
+The winning script synopsis will be read out at the festival.